Allegra Petti, PhD

 Assistant Professor of Medicine

-Allegra A. Petti is an Assistant Professor in the Department of Medicine, Division of Oncology, and the McDonnell Genome Institute at Washington University School of Medicine.
-She is interested in the structure and function of gene regulatory networks in healthy and diseased tissues.
-To this end, she develops analytical approaches for the integration and interpretation of multi-dimensional genomic data, with an emphasis on single-cell RNA-sequencing (scRNA-seq) data.
-She applies these approaches to a variety of biologically and clinically relevant questions that are best addressed at single-cell resolution.
+Allegra Petti is an Assistant Professor in the Department of Medicine, Division of Oncology, and the McDonnell Genome Institute at Washington University School of Medicine.
+Her research focuses on gene regulation during the development and evolution of cancer.
+She develops analytical approaches for the integration and interpretation of multidimensional genomic data, with an emphasis on single-cell RNA-sequencing (scRNA-seq) data.